h-a-graham/beavertools/README.md

 # beavertools

-A package that documents a selection of tools to help monitor the expansion of beaer populations.
+A package that documents a selection of tools to help monitor the expansion of beaver populations.

-This is in development right now but should include:
+This is a checklist of the functios that will be included:

-  - Kernel Density Estimation of field Signs
+  - [x] Kernel Density Estimation of field Signs

-  - Standardised mapping functions for foraging kernel density
+  - [x] Standardised mapping functions for foraging kernel density

-  - automated territory detection
+  - [x] Automated territory detection

+  - [x] User modeification of terriroty classes

+  - [x] Standardised mapping functions for territory locations/classes

+  - [x] Animation function to animate a list of equally sized/scaled maps

-  - population carrying capacity estimate.
+  - [ ] Population carrying capacity estimate.

-Here is the start of the Kernel Density approach:
+  - [ ] Standardised pop. capacity mapping functions

+This example shows the kernel density estimate for feeding signs and the derived (automated) territory locations and their classification

 ![River Otter Beaver Trial Forage Density](man/figures/Otter_comb_test1.gif)